michalkonecny/robust-plots/docs/syntax.md

 # Expression Syntax

 In robust plots the expression input only certain input text is accepted.
 Each expression input is dependent on a single variable.
-For function plots it is `x` and for the parametric plots it is `x` or `y`.
+For function plots it is `x` and for the parametric plots it is `t`.
 This doc explains the syntax of expressions.

 ## Literal values
 In the expressions literal values like `2` can be added in.
 The parser will evaluate decimal values like `3.4`.
 Note that negatives will be parsed as negatives if there is no value to the left of the operator.
 To circumvent this wrap the negative value with parentheses like this `(-3)`.